Housing Benefit and Council Tax Benefit information.

 pay your landlord.

-Council Tax Benefit may be claimed by the person responsible for
+Council Tax Reduction may be claimed by the person

-payment of the Council Tax for your accommodation.
-Your Council Tax
+responsible for payment of the Council Tax for your accommodation.

-bill will be reduced by the amount of benefit due to you.
-Council
+Your Council Tax bill will be reduced by the amount due to you.
+For

 If you have other adults living with you, who do not pay you

-rent, you may be entitled to second adult rebate.
-This is an
+rent, you may be entitled to an alternative maximum council tax

-Council on behalf of the Department for Work &
+administered by the Council on behalf of the Department for Work

-Pensions.
-These benefits assist claimants on low incomes
+& Pensions.
+This benefit assists claimants on low

-with payment of their rent and Council Tax.
+incomes with payment of their rent.
+The Council Tax

 Note: Housing Benefit cannot assist with